 This post is the third in a series on Leading in Complex Human Systems.
 In my last two posts, we began our review of The Butterfly Model of Human Systems.
-The Model suggests that larger human systems are composed of three major subsystems:
+The Model suggests that larger world of human systems are composed of three major subsystems:

-- The Face to Face System–what happens “in the room,” in our face-to-face interactions
+- The Face-to-Face System–what happens “in the room,” in our face-to-face interactions

 - The External System–our larger world

 - The Internal System—our thoughts, assumptions feelings, and deeper stories

 At any given time we may focus our efforts primarily on one of the three subsystems, e.g. on how a team works together (face-to-face system), but all three subsystems are always interacting and influencing the team’s effectiveness.
 For example, how team members interact (face-to-face system) certainly influences their productivity.
 The organizational context of the team (the external system) and the thoughts and feelings of team members (the internal system) also exert significant influence.

 We experience the forces at play from these three sub-systems as visible, less visible, and least visible.
 For many people: